MEET OUR BOARD

 Scot Cameron has served as a worship leader, Christian vocalist, and church clinician.
 Ministry highlights include Focus on the Family, Chuck Swindoll Ministries, Marketplace Ministries, Swann’s Place on Daystar Television, Texas Evangelism Conference, Christian Medical/Dental Society, National Religious Broadcasters Association, The Dino Show for Trinity Broadcasting Network, and countless churches across the United States.
 More information can be found at www.scotcameron.net.

-Leonard Hayes, Concert Pianist, is the Head of Piano Studies in the Music Conservatory at the Booker T. Washington HSPVA (Dallas, TX) where he is a former student.
+Leonard Hayes, Secretary and Concert Pianist, is the Head of Piano Studies in the Music Conservatory at the Booker T. Washington HSPVA (Dallas, TX) where he is a former student.
 Leonard’s previous faculty appointments were held at the Schenectady County Community College School of Music, Lawrence Academy of Music, and Appleton Music Academy.

 Mr. Hayes is a winner of numerous national piano competitions including first prize in the 2015 National Piano Competition sponsored by the National Association of Negro Musicians.
 As recitalist and chamber musician, Mr. Hayes has performed across the U.S. and abroad.
 Mr. Hayes received a High School Diploma from the Interlochen Arts Academy.
 He holds a Bachelor of Music Degree from Lawrence University and a Master of Music from the Eastman School of Music.
-Currently, Mr. Hayes is pursuing a Master of Education, on full scholarship at the Southern Methodist University Annette Simmons School of Education and Human Development.
+Currently, Mr. Hayes is pursuing a Master of Education, on full scholarship at the Southern Methodist University Annette Simmons School of Education and Human Development

 While a journalism graduate student, Rosalind de Rolon managed marketing public relations for the University of Missouri’s system-wide concert series featuring artists such as the Guarneri Quartet, Beaux Arts Trio, Itzhak Perlman, Vladimir Ashkenazy, Isaac Stern and London Symphony.